Where to go in South Africa

 Johannesburg is South Africa's largest city.
 Once at the forefront of the country's freedom struggle, it's rapidly developing neighbourhoods and townships are host to a rich cultural heritage and a thriving restaurant and shopping scene.

-The Northern Cape is a land of wide open spaces, home to wild-flower meadows, the world's most important diamond mining towns and South Africa's famous black-maned lions.
+The Northern Cape is a land of wide-open spaces, home to wildflower meadows, the world's most important diamond mining towns and a host of rare species, from black rhinos to South Africa's famous black-maned lions.

 South Africa's Eastern Cape is an area of outstanding beauty, with a pristine coastline fringed by untouched bushveld and sub-tropical forests.
 To the north of Port Elizabeth, the Eastern Cape's game reserves offer malaria-free Big Five game viewing.

 The vast, semi-arid Kalahari and bushveld habitats of the Northwest Province, near the border with Botswana, were the scene of the world's largest game translocation exercise: Operation Phoenix.